HasangerGames/suroi-wiki/app/(wiki)/healing/articles/gauze.md

 ## Using

-- Use bandages if you either don't have a Medikit or your health isn't very low.
+- Use Gauzes if you either don't have a Medikit or your health isn't very low.
 You may want to use Gauze to conserve Medikits for later in the game.
 - If you have a lot of time or aren't in an engagement, you can use 5 or 6 Gauze instead of a Medikit.
   - This works best when taking adrenaline such as Tablets or Cola first, as it will heal you while you use the Gauze.
 - Make sure you are in a safe and/or easily defensible location when using Gauze, as the slowdown makes you vulnerable.